The Finance Committee coordinates the board’s financial oversight responsibilities.

 - The treasurer shall chair the committee.

-- The operations director shall serve as staff to the committee.
+- The executive director shall serve as staff to the committee.

 - Maintains internal controls and accountability